 As a media organization involved in the collection, preparation and dissemination of news, current affairs and information, the journalistic activities and practices of the Group are exempt from the APPs, however the Group is committed to observing standards in relation to privacy in the context of its journalism activities as set out in the following:

-- the Commercial Television Industry Code of Practice, which applies to the Group’s television broadcasting activities; and
+a. the Commercial Television Industry Code of Practice, which applies to the Group’s television broadcasting activities; and

 4. Direct marketing

-From time to time the Group may use your personal information to identify programs, products and services that may be of interest to you.
+From time to time the Group may use your personal information and other data to identify programs, products and services that may be of interest to you.
 The Group may use your personal information to send you information regarding the Group's programs, products and services, and those available through the Group's business partners.